How to Find and Hire iOS Developers

 Levels of mastery: junior, middle, and senior iOS developers

 In IT, most developers fall into one of three categories: junior, middle, or senior.
 These levels of skills and experience determine a developer’s speed of work and hourly rate.
 Every developer who enters the world of software engineering starts in a junior position.

 A developer’s level is determined only in part by their technical skills, as developers participate in lots of other activities beyond coding.
 They can participate in building an app’s UI and UX, publishing apps to the App Store, planning the app development process, and so on.

 You can hire iOS app developers of different skill levels depending on your needs, current team, budget, and urgency.

 Junior iOS developers

 Junior iOS developers have up to one year of experience after being a trainee.
 Juniors usually work with more skilled developers to gain experience and get constant feedback on their work.
-Junior iOS developer requirements usually include one year of experience in coding, clear understanding of Swift or Objective-C and experience in working with Xcode.
+Junior iOS developer requirements usually include one year of experience in coding, a clear understanding of Swift or Objective-C, and experience in working with Xcode.

 I don’t recommend hiring junior programmers on their own.
 Do it only if you have middle and senior developers who can check their work and have time for mentoring.